kiran-capoor94/material-dashboard/README.md

-# source gain dashboard
+# dashboard

- source gain dashboard with material design
+dashboard with material design

+- Change the link in HTML files to app.min.css & app.min.js to link actual files if you're not using npm